johnsonchmatc/madisoncollege_ruby_on_rails/syllabus.md

 **Submitting Work:** All work must be submitted as directed in the assignment instructions.

 **Backup Data:** You are expected to develop good computer use habits that minimize the impact of failure.
 I expect that you know to save your work frequently, after every major change, and to back up your work regularly.
-You should be able to backup your data to a cd or dvd.
-Remember failure is a matter of when ... not if.
+You should be able to backup your data to multiple sources.
+I expect you to use Git for your source code management, commit early and often.

 **Student Email:** Madison College offers a student e-mail account for all students.
 You are responsible for monitoring your student e-mail account.
 Student e-mail can be accessed at: [https://mail.madisoncollege.edu/owa](https://mail.madisoncollege.edu/owa%20) .